npir-r/tuik-forecasting-project/tuik-forecasting-project/README.md

 inputs in Turkey.
 Forecasting this index is valuable for construction firms, investors, and policymakers to anticipate cost pressures.

-## 4. Use of TÜu130K Data in R
+## 4. Use of TÜİK Data in R
-Data were accessed directly from the TÜu130K Data Portal using the tuikr package (statistical_tables()) and httr::GET() with browser headers.
+Data were accessed directly from the TÜİK Data Portal using the tuikr package (statistical_tables()) and httr::GET() with browser headers.
 No manual download or external file was used.
 All filtering and formatting were performed within the R notebook.